BIOLOGICAL HOMEOSTASIS AND ADAPTATION ARE NOT DISEASES

 The brain, like all of our biology, self-regulates

-naturally resulting from regular substance use are in fact adaptive, protective responses evolved to maintain stability, “homeostasis”.
+naturally with biochemical adjustments resulting from regular substance use that are in fact adaptive, protective responses evolved to maintain stability, “homeostasis”.
 As regular use of mood-altering substance exposes the brain to increased levels of activity of mood-altering neurotransmitters, the brain adaptively decreases its own production of those neurotransmitters.
 When substance use decreases or stops, the brain adjusts again, increasing natural production and over time restoring normal brain physiology.

 During the period of regaining normal brain physiology – when neither abused mood-altering substances nor the brain’s integral capacity to moderate pain, fear, worry, other distress are operating to moderate distress – substance users are at risk of turning back to substances to escape distress.

 Just as when someone rehabilitating long-unused muscles that have atrophied – changed physiologically due to disuse through injury, illness or other cause – and experiencing the associated pain, worry, and frustration of lack of functioning while regaining normal use is at risk of turning back to inactivity or external sources of compensation to avoid that distress, a potentially self-defeating response.
 Like becoming dependent on external aids (like driving instead of walking, prolonged use of motorized or assisted movement substituted for the work and discomfort of increasing physical activity) that become barriers to regaining functioning.